eddwebster/football_analytics/README.md

 ### Apps
 *    [YouTubeCoder](https://fcpythonvideocoder.netlify.app/) Event video tagging by [FC Python](https://twitter.com/fc_python);
+*    [Statsbomb-Json-Parse](https://gallery.alteryx.com/#!app/Statsbomb-Json-Parse/6074ad450462d70960925e72) by [Rob Carroll](https://twitter.com/thevideoanalyst).
+A small app that lets you input a
+StatsBomb  JSON file and get a CSV file back (you need to create a free account to run it.
+For a video explainer, see the following [[link](https://www.youtube.com/watch?v=miM21I-oTf0)];
 *    [ALPHONSO 2.0](https://samgoldberg1882.shinyapps.io/ShinyAlph/) by Sam Goldberg and Mike Imburgio for American Soccer Analysis; and
 *    [Soccer Analytics Library](https://larsmaurath.shinyapps.io/soccer-analytics-library/)] by Lars Maurath.